 Addiction Assessment and Referral (formerly Windsor Addiction Assessment & Outpatient Services)

-The Addiction Assessment and Referral Program (AAR), located within the Crisis and Mental Wellness Centre at 744 Ouellette Avenue, is a community based agency servicing Windsor and Essex County for individuals, age 16 and older who are concerned or experiencing problems and/or negative consequences related to substance use.
+The Addiction Assessment and Referral Program (AAR), located within the Crisis and Mental Wellness Centre at 744 Ouellette Avenue, is a community-based agency servicing Windsor and Essex County for individuals, age 16 and older who are concerned or experiencing problems and/or negative consequences related to substance use.
 AAR acts as an entry point into the Ontario Ministry of Health’s treatment system.

-AAR is staffed by Social Workers who are skilled in the use the Global Appraisal of Individualized Needs (GAIN) Assessment Tool.
+AAR is staffed by Social Workers who are skilled in the use of the Global Appraisal of Individualized Needs (GAIN) Assessment Tool.